 .git directory, and assuming your remote URL's short name is "origin", run:

-- The command above implies that git should push your local master branch to the remote master branch located at the URL named origin.
+The command above implies that Git should push your local main branch to the remote main branch located at the URL named origin.

 - Technically, you can substitute the

 originoption with the remote repository's URL.
 Remember, the

 originoption is only a nickname of the URL you've registered into your local

 .gitdirectory's local branch with the remote branch.
 Such linkage allows you to use